 Marketplaces

 Transactions typically occur using cryptocurrencies like Bitcoin to ensure anonymity and evade detection by law enforcement agencies.
+Dark web marketplaces also facilitate targeted attacks, such as DDoS-for-hire or hacking services, making them a central hub for a variety of cybercriminal activities.

 Forums